tomkiefhaber/dotfiles/README.md

 ### vimrc Organization

-The vim config (loaded from .vimrc) is broken up across several files that are sourced.
+This Vim config (loaded from .vimrc) is broken up across several files that are sourced.
 Each file performs a different kind of customization.
 For instance one file is responsible for customizing vim settings, while another file is responsible for defining custom key mappings.
 All plugin-related